 K-State Sorghum Schools scheduled for early February

-A series of four K-State Sorghum Production Schools is set for early-February 2016 to provide in-depth training for sorghum producers.
-The schools will be sponsored by Kansas Grain Sorghum Commission.
+A series of three K-State Sorghum Production Schools will be offered in early February to provide in-depth training targeted for sorghum producers and key-stakeholders.
+The schools are sponsored by Kansas Grain Sorghum Commission.

 Ignacio Ciampitti, Crop Production and Cropping Systems Specialist